 When I started my business, I was concerned about “doing it right”.
 Yes, I could take care of children, but what are the standards?
 What is considered best practice?
 What should I be doing with these children all day?
 Feed them, care for them, guide and play with them, but I knew there was more.
 How could I maximize the time I had with them and really provide quality care?
+How do you define professional conduct in child care program?
 To me, professionalism in child care is:

 - about being reliable (you won’t have children to care for otherwise)